 4.5.4 The language of instruction and/or assessment is recorded on the certificate or transcript, as specified in the Operations Manual.

 4.6 Serial arrangements

 4.6.1 A serial arrangement is one in which the University enters into a collaborative arrangement with a partner organisation who, in turn, uses this as a basis for entering into collaborative arrangements of their own with a third party to offer the University’s awards.
-As noted in Chapter B10 of the UK Quality Code, serial arrangements can seriously jeopardise an institution’s ability to know what is being delivered in its name.
+A key risk is that serial arrangements can seriously jeopardise an institution’s ability to know what is being delivered in its name.
 Faculty Executive Groups and LPAG should therefore not permit such proposals to proceed to approval panel stage, other than in exceptional circumstances in which the University has a direct involvement in the assessment of all students on the programmes leading to its awards.

 5.2 There is a difference in contractual relationship between the University and students with enrolled and registered status.
-The contract of an enrolled student is between the University and the student; whereas with a registered student the contract is primarily between the student and the partner institution, with the University having a relationship with the partner institution.
+The contract of an enrolled student is between the University and the student; whereas with a registered student the contract is primarily between the student and the partner organisation; while the University has the relationship with the partner.